It appears that many Catholics think they can support the evil of abortion, spend time in purgatory to pay for it, then still go to heaven.

 Always by personal choice, always sad.
 Yet some religions try to find a way where every loved one makes it.
 Not true.

 It seems strange that any church doctrine would say that Jesus can't save someone, they can't save themselves, but some living person, supposedly bound for purgarory themselves, can shorten someone else's time there.
 It doesn't make sense.
 And if the point of purgatory is to burn off sins, how do the prayers of current sinners help the process, and why shorten the burning process at all?
-This doctrine is not constant with what I believe I know about the character of God.
+This doctrine is not consistant with what I believe I know about the character of God.

 Then why does the doctrine of Purgatory exist?